10 Smart Home Devices (That Need Great Internet Connections!)

 If you want to splash out, you can buy other items from the Phillips Hue range such as lamps and 'Lightstrips.'
-All which can be controlled using an app on your phone.
+All of which can be controlled using an app on your phone.

 Unsurprisingly, the Amazon Alexa (AKA Alexa) is a device produced by Amazon.

-You can ask Alexa do a variety of things, just by talking to it.
+You can ask Alexa to do a variety of things, just by talking to it.
 Because it's connected to the internet, you can also tell Alexa to control the other smart home devices you have.